fryeb/fryeb.github.io/_posts/2019-09-16-unrenderer.md

 	]
 };
 ```
-Rendering this base model we get the following:
+Rendering this base model yeilds the following:
 <img src="/assets/img/posts/unrender01/screenshot_untrained.png"
 	alt="screenshot of untrained model" class="unrender_screenshot"/>
 In order to compute the error of a model, we render the test image into a texture